section-engineering-education/engineering-education/articles/bloom-filters-data-structure/index.md

 ### Hashing
 [Hashing](https://www.educative.io/edpresso/what-is-hashing) is a data structure designed to store and retrieve information in the most efficient manner.
 It is useful in performing optimal searches and is predominantly used in the construction of symbol tables.

 Let us dive deeper into the concept of hashing by considering the following problem.
 This problem has been taken from [HackerRank](https://www.hackerrank.com/challenges/sock-merchant/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=warmup) to help us understand the need for hashing.

+The problem states that there are `n` number of socks available, and an array is given with numbers representing each sock.
+We need to find number of pairs of socks a person can wear, that is, are in multiples of 2.
+For example, if n=7 and the array is [1,1,1,1,1,1,1], then number of pairs is 3.

 ![](/engineering-education/bloom-filters-data-structure/hashingProblem.jpg)
 [*Image Source*](https://www.hackerrank.com/challenges/sock-merchant/problem?h_l=interview&playlist_slugs%5B%5D=interview-preparation-kit&playlist_slugs%5B%5D=warmup)